amplitude/amplitude-docs/content/collections/experiment-results/en/experiment-results-use-formula-metrics.md

 * **Latency Offset** (optional): Refers to latency in the data ingestion to Amplitude.
 The unit is in seconds.

 {{partial:admonition type='note'}}
 This function is supported for Experiment metrics only, and is currently only available to certain customers.
 To gain access, contact your Amplitude Customer Success Manager.

-Also, this function will only work when grouping by a numerical property on the last event.
+This function only works when grouping by a numerical property on the last event.
 {{/partial:admonition}}

 Returns the average value of the given property among all the users who completed the conversion.
 This function internally uses Funnel Query to get the average value among the converted users.

 ## Formula syntax

 In your formulas, refer to events selected in the Events Module by their corresponding letter.
-The functions and the parameters are not case sensitive.
+The functions and the parameters aren't case-sensitive.
 You can also perform the following arithmetic operations:

 * Parenthesis ()
 * Addition (+)